Future of Telemedicine Today in Healthcare

 In 2013, 52% of hospitals were utilizing telehealth services, and another 10% were beginning to implement them.

 The benefits of telemedicine are in abundance; no more waiting rooms, easier access to care, and prolonged autonomy.
-Telehealth will contribute to improved health and a better quality of life for millions of seniors and people across the globe.
+Also, telehealth contributes to better health and quality of life for millions of people across the globe.

-Seniors are living longer, healthier and more active lives now than they were many years ago; telemedicine will be a program that improves social and clinical outcomes at senior living facilities, long-term care facilities and seniors receiving care at home.
+Seniors are living longer, healthier and more active lives now than they were many years ago; telemedicine will improve social and clinical outcomes for seniors.
+Including those at senior living facilities, long-term care facilities and seniors receiving care at home.